DoctorMcKay/node-steam-client/README.md

 This is a fork of [node-steam](https://www.npmjs.com/package/steam)' SteamClient.
 Essentially it's node-steam without the handler modules and with some more features.
 It should be compatible with all node-steam handler modules.

+This exists because of how painfully slow it is to get new things implemented into node-steam, and also because of incompatibilities that can potentially arise between node-steam and third-party handler modules.

+Protocol version bumps will always be major module releases.
+You're highly recommended to pin the major version in your dependencies (e.g. `"steam-client": "^1.0.0"`).

 **Requires Node.js v4.1.1 or later.**

 # Installation